RakhithJK/freedomofpress-dangerzone-wiki/Installing-Dangerzone.md

 ### Fedora

+Follow [these instructions](https://docs.docker.com/install/linux/docker-ce/fedora/) to install Docker CE, as it appears to work better than Docker that comes in the Fedora repositories.

 We have repositories for Fedora 30 and 31.
 Add this repository following [these instructions](https://packagecloud.io/firstlookmedia/code/install#manual-rpm), or by running this script:

 ```